 The Illinois Licensure Testing System (ILTS) website posts registration information, test dates, study guides, and test frameworks.
 All tests are available as computer based.
-Register in December of your junior year for a date in March on which to take the Content Test.
+Register by December of your senior year for a date in Spring on which to take the Content Test.
 List Illinois Wesleyan University as a score recipient.
-Make sure to enter your social security number correctly when you sign up for a test.
+Make sure to enter your social security number and name correctly and exactly how you did for ELIS account setup when you sign up for a test.
 Review test registration and score report deadlines carefully in order to meet program deadlines for admission, student teaching, and licensure.